RandyMeyer/Unix-Installation-Scripts/README.md

 # Unix-Installation-Scripts

-Automation of unix installation can be accomplished with by record and replay operation or using the silent installation script.
+Automation of Unix installation can be accomplished with record and replay operation or by using the silent installation script.

-The install.sh script allows to install ITX command server, ITX for Launcher , ITX for Integration Servers and ITX for Application programming in non interactive mode (silent mode).
-The scrips is support on all unix based platforms
+The install.sh script allows a user to install ITX with Command Server, ITX with Launcher, ITX for Integration Servers, ITX for Application Programming and ITX Launcher Studio in non-interactive mode (silent mode).
+The script is supported on all Unix-based platforms

 ##Automated Installs - Record & Replay